-Decent coffee, home-made food, a warm welcome AND gorgeous gifts... let me introduce you to a charming new rural eaterie that's well worth a visit
+Decent coffee, home-made food AND gorgeous gifts... let me introduce you to a charming new rural eaterie

 Decent coffee, fresh and wholesome food and a warm welcome… If you like the sound of that then let me introduce you to your favourite new rural café.
 Have you discovered Hamerton + Jones yet?
 It opened just a couple of weeks ago in Goudhurst and it has spoonfuls of everything mentioned above, as well as quirky local gifts all under one roof.
 Come on, go grab me a hot chocolate with all the bits, while I show you around…